Codecademy/docs/content/javascript/concepts/dates/terms/setSeconds/setSeconds.md

   - 'introduction-to-javascript'
 ---

-The **`.setSeconds()`** method sets the seconds component of a date object to a specified value.
+The **`.setSeconds()`** method sets the seconds component of a `Date` object to a specified value.
 It takes an integer value as its parameter, representing the new value for the seconds.

 ## Syntax